-Ex 2-5: Untethered generation
+Ex 2-6+: Untethered generation

-- Microsoft's Twitter chatbot Tay (March 2016), designed to 'learn' from its human interlocutors, yanked within 24 hours, for parroting back sexist, racist, and other bigoted remarks - GPT-3 (Brown et al 2020) powered "PhilosopherAI" was used by a third party to automate responses on Reddit, detected because it was too prodigious - Engaged in discussions of sensitive topics including conspiracy theories and suicide - The National Eating Disorder Association replaced its helpline with a chatbot that promptly started offering harmful advice - Robo-lawyer (DoNotPay.com)
+- Microsoft's Twitter chatbot Tay (March 2016), yanked within 24 hours, for parroting back sexist, racist, and other bigoted remarks - GPT-3 (Brown et al 2020) powered "PhilosopherAI" was used by a third party to automate responses on Reddit, detected because it was too prodigious - Engaged on sensitive topics including conspiracy theories and suicide - May 2023: The National Eating Disorder Association replaced its helpline with a chatbot that promptly started offering harmful advice - In October 2023, NYC set up chatbot for answering legal questions and of course it gave out false information - Feb 2024: AirCanada must honor a bereavement fare policy output by a chatbot

-Ex 2-5: Untethered generation
+Ex 2-6+: Untethered generation

-- What, if any, communicative intent does the machine have? - Engagement, without commitment to content - How does public commitment/accountability function here? - With no control over specific content, which human/org would want to be accountable for it? - Perlocutionary consequences: - Varied & drastic, especially in scenarios where the machine is presented as possibly human or even artificial but knowledgable when did people come to america X V Q Q All 🗉 News L luiges ▶ Videos 🖉 Shopping : More Settings Tools About 2 2,550,000,000 Tresults (1.05 seconds) 0 www.americaslibrary.gov > colonial > jb_colonial_subj
+- What, if any, communicative intent does the machine have? - Engagement, without commitment to content / provide plausible continuation - How does public commitment/accountability function here? - With no control over specific content, which human/org would want to be accountable for it? - Perlocutionary consequences: - Varied & drastic, especially in scenarios where the machine is presented as possibly human or even artificial but knowledgable when did people come to america X V Q Q All 🗉 News L Junges ▶ Videos 🗷 Shopping : More Settings Tools About 2 2,550,000,000 Tresults (1.05 seconds) .0 www.americaslibrary.gov > colonial > jb\colonial\subj

-Ex 6: Incorrect answers presented authoritatively
+Ex 7: Incorrect answers presented authoritatively

 The first colony was founded at Jamestown, Virginia, in 1607.
-Many of the people who sourced in the New World came to escape religious persecution.
+Many of the people who sothed in the New World came to escape religious persecution.
 The Pilgrims, founders of Plymouth, Massachusetts, arrived in 1620.
 In both Virginia and Massachusetts, the colonists flourished with some assistance from Native Americans.